Causal Rule Sets for Identifying Subgroups with Enhanced Treatment Effect: Model Fitting

-Inference for rule set models is challenging since the model space grows exponentially with the number of rules and the number of rules grows exponentially with the number of conditions.
-Classic simulated annealing that randomly proposes a state converges very slowly, making the problem difficult to solve in practice.
+We notice that if strictly following simulated annealing steps, the algorithm will face a significant computational challenge, as discussed in previous works \citep{wang2017bayesian}.
+The model space grows exponentially with the number of rules, and the number of rules grows exponentially with the number of conditions, generating an immense search space.
+Meanwhile, at each step, there are too many neighbors to choose from.
+Classic simulated annealing that randomly proposes a neighbor converges very slowly, taking tens of thousands of iterations to converge, according to \citet{letham2015interpretable,WangRu15}, for even a medium-sized dataset.
+These factors make the problem difficult to solve in practice.

-We describe an inference algorithm for efficiently searching for a MAP Model.
-First, we generate a set of candidate rules $\mathcal{A}$ that contains promising rules with non-negligible support and restrict our search within only this meaningful set.
-Then we run a simulated annealing that applies various strategies to improve the search efficiency.
-We describe them in detail.
+To address the problem, we incorporate customized strategies to improve search efficiency, utilizing the theoretical properties and the specific structure of our model.
+First, we generate a set of candidate rules $\mathcal{A}$ that contains promising rules with non-negligible support and restrict our search within this set.
+Then we replace the random proposing with an exploitation-with-exploration strategy and use theoretically grounded heuristics to reduce computation.
+We describe the steps in detail below.